 What is a DUI in Georgia?
 Many citizens arrested for a DUI in GA go to the Internet to locate accurate Georgia DUI information on the criminal accusation.
 They soon learn that Georgia drinking and driving laws do not criminalize merely having alcohol and then driving.
 This article discusses the very common question, “Is a DUI a felony in GA?”

 Like other states, DUI laws in Georgia were originally targeted to those drivers impaired by alcohol or drugs.
-In the Peach State, this type of DUI charge is referred to as “driving under the influence dui less safe.”
+In the Peach State, this type of DUI charge is referred to as “driving under the influence DUI less safe.”
 In many DUI cases in GA, two or more types of DUI offenses will be accused against the citizen arrested by law enforcement.

 Is DUI a misdemeanor in GA?
 Statistically, your DUI traffic ticket is most likely a misdemeanor.
 Only about 4% of Georgia arrests in 2021 are fourth in 10 years offenders or more.

 The Georgia DUI statute.
-Our current DUI Georgia statute (OCGA 40-6-391) now has what are called DUI-per se laws.
+Our current DUI Georgia statute (OCGA 40-6-391) now has what is called DUI-per se laws.
 When a BAC (blood alcohol content) test (collected after arrest from a breathalyzer or blood alcohol test) shows a reading above the legal limit, you can be prosecuted for having that unlawful amount of alcohol in your system.
 Here are the top 11 ways to beat a DUI in Georgia.

 This unusual description of a per se DUI (to DUI attorneys) means that a driver who shows no signs of intoxication or being obtunded by improper drug intake or usage can be convicted of DUI GA charges merely by having too much alcohol or any trace of certain types of “controlled substances” (impairing drugs) in his or her system.

 How long does a DUI stay on your record in Georgia?
-This page will give an overview of DUI penalties in Georgia, which lead to long-lasting, lifetime DUI consequences Georgia.
-This is because subsection (f) of the DUI Georgia statute prohibits use of the Georgia first offender act in all DUI in GA cases, including for a person’s lifetime DUI Georgia first offense.
+This page will give an overview of DUI penalties in Georgia, which lead to long-lasting, lifetime DUI consequences in Georgia.
+This is because subsection (f) of the DUI Georgia statute prohibits the use of the Georgia first offender act in all DUI in GA cases, including for a person’s lifetime DUI Georgia first offense.

 All states have laws that call for any arrested DUI driver to submit to a blood, urine, or breath test to reveal his or her blood alcohol level or the type and quantity of drugs in the driver’s system.
 Because driving on a state’s highways is a “privilege” and not a protected legal right, this type of denial of the right to drive has survived legal attacks on its constitutionality.

 These civil laws are generically called “implied consent laws.”
-Instead of looking ahead to a possible criminal conviction, these driver license suspension laws focus on taking away a person’s driver’s license for a full year in Georgia, through use of an administrative license suspension.
+Instead of looking ahead to a possible criminal conviction, these driver license suspension laws focus on taking away a person’s driver’s license for a full year in Georgia, through the use of an administrative license suspension.

 This option remains one of two choices for a driver accused of refusing post-arrest forensic testing.
 Once you retain legal counsel, he or she will either file the appeal within 30 days and will request a hearing with an administrative law judge or direct you on how to obtain an IID permit at a DDS GA office to install the IID on one vehicle.

 A new statute enacted in 2017, OCGA 40-5-64.1 helps many first DUI offense clients.
-This recently enacted statute will allow a Georgia licensee who is a first-in-five-years offender, with no prior DUI convictions or administrative license suspensions within the prior 5 years the OPTION to install an ignition interlock device (IID) in one vehicle.
+This recently enacted statute will allow a Georgia licensee who is a first-in-five-year offender, with no prior DUI convictions or administrative license suspensions within the prior 5 years the OPTION to install an ignition interlock device (IID) in one vehicle.
 This option has a strict 30-day time limit (after arrest), so, he or she must first obtain an interlock-restricted driver permit from GA DDS.

 So long as the convicted driver has completed or is enrolled in risk reduction and stays totally suspended for 120 days, plus is in alcohol and drug treatment, he or she can seek an interlock-restricted license (called a limited driving permit).
 To regain license reinstatement early, under this plan, the person must pay to install and maintain an ignition interlock device for not less than a full 12-month period.

 A person with 3 DUI in GA convictions within 10 years faces a misdemeanor, but it is upgraded to a high and aggravated misdemeanor.
-Minimum mandatory jail time jumps to not fewer than 15 days in jail, but the 240 hours for community service is identical.
+The minimum mandatory jail time jumps to not fewer than 15 days in jail, but the 240 hours for community service is identical.
 Many judges give months of jail time to those offenders, however.

-The third DUI, however, triggers a driver license revocation, meaning that the driver is removed from the rolls of licensed Georgia drivers.
+The third DUI, however, triggers a driver’s license revocation, meaning that the driver is removed from the rolls of licensed Georgia drivers.
 He or she will later have to start over, to try to regain driving privileges.

 While very similar fines and other penalties as apply to a 2nd DUI in GA also applies for a DUI 3rd offense, one more major legal burden is added.
 However, the DUI third offender will be declared a “habitual violator” meaning that he or she cannot sit behind the wheel of any motor vehicle, without committing a felony offense in GA.
 Any HV conviction triggers up to 5 years in state prison.

 This section sets forth a quick preview of the long, punitive list of DUI punishments for any repeat offenders, and the importance of selecting a qualified DUI lawyer to represent you.
-The quality and thoroughness of your DUI defense often makes the difference between conviction and dismissal of the DUI charge.
+The quality and thoroughness of your DUI defense often make the difference between conviction and dismissal of the DUI charge.

 When is a DUI a felony in Georgia?
-For drunk driving or drugged driving convictions, within any 10-year time frame, a 4th DUI will be accused as a DUI felony Georgia.
+For drunk driving or drugged driving convictions, within any 10-year time frame, a 4th DUI will be accused as a DUI felony in Georgia.
 Be aware that merely being charged with DUI is not a conviction, and this important distinction is why our DUI law office exists.

 Is DUI a felony in Georgia?
 Looking at the date of the arrest for that person’s first offense DUI in GA, to the date of arrest of the fourth DUI in GA, this requires a felony prosecution under DUI Georgia laws if within ten (10) years.
 If Georgia police find that DWI-DUI convictions have occurred in other states, the prosecutor in the accused person’s current case will order (from those prior court cases) certified copies of those prior convictions to use for enhanced punishment in Georgia, against a repeat offender.